apache/incubator-brooklyn/docs/website/developers/migrate-to-apache.md

 title: How to Migrate
 ---

+*This is old.
+Everyone has probably already migrated.
+But just in case you need it, this page is being left a bit longer (just taken out of the menus).*

 Prior to our adoption by the Apache Incubator, Brooklyn was developed in a GitHub repository at `https://github.com/brooklyncentral/brooklyn`.
 If you already have a fork of this repository, follow this guide to smoothly shift